-In private practice for over 30 years, Russ specializes in surgery of the face and neck, with an emphasis on reconstructive and cosmetic rhinoplasty and aging face surgery.
+In private practice for over 30 years, Russ specializes in reconstructive, head and neck surgery of the face and neck and aesthetic facial surgery.
 Dr. Kridel is recognized internationally for his work in comprehensive reconstructive surgery in cases other doctors shy away from and if often referred to as the “doctor’s doctor.”
 He completed the largest ongoing study in the world on the use of irradiated cartilage grafting in nasal reconstruction, which was published in the AMA Archives of Facial Plastic Surgery (now JAMA Facial Plastic Surgery) and was hailed by its editor as a landmark study.
-He has published over 100 peer-reviewed scientific articles in medical journals and textbook chapters, and he has been on the facility of over 40 courses in the U.S., as well as in Europe, Asia, South America, and the Middle East.
-He has served as a reviewer for JAMA Facial Plastic Surgery and other plastic surgery and ENT journals.
+He has published over 150 peer-reviewed scientific articles in medical journals and textbook chapters, and he has been on the faculty of over 50 courses in the U.S., as well as in Europe, Asia, South America, and the Middle East.
+He has served as a reviewer for JAMA Facial Plastic Surgery and other significant medical journals.
 He has advised biomedical companies on medical aspects of new science.
 He founded The Face Foundation in Houston in 1995, which provides surgical care at no fee to financially disadvantaged women and children who are survivors of domestic violence and need to receive restorative or reconstructive plastic surgery.

-Dr. Kridel is a full Clinical Professor at the University of Texas Health Science Center at Houston, where he is the voluntary director of the Division of Facial Plastic Surgery within the department of Otolaryngology.
-In Houston, he has been Chief of Staff of Houston Hospital for Specialized Surgery and Chief of Surgery at Sam Houston Hospital.
-Dr. Kridel was National President of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) from 2000-2001.
+Dr. Kridel is a Clinical Professor at the University of Texas Health Science Center and McGovern Medical School in Houston.
+He has been Chief of Staff of Houston Hospital for Specialized Surgery and Chief of Surgery at Sam Houston Hospital.
+Dr. Kridel was National President of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).
 He previously served as AAFPRS Vice President for Public Affairs, Treasurer, member of the Executive Committee, and Chair of its Ethics Committee.
 During his tenure he formed the Women in Facial Plastic Surgery Committee, and set the stage for the election of the first female president of his society.
-Russ has received the two highest honors from his specialty academy, the William K. Wright Award and the F. Mark Rafaty Award for excellence in facial plastic surgery and the J. Conley Lectureship Award for Health Policy.
+Russ has received the highest honors from his specialty academy, the William K. Wright Award and the F. Mark Rafaty Award for excellence in facial plastic surgery and the J. Conley Lectureship Award for Health Policy.
 He has also been awarded the C. Frank Webber Award for his outstanding service to Texas medical students.

 For years Russ has been a staunch advocate and spokesperson for physicians against overreaching governmental regulations and interference with the practice of medicine.
 He served 12 years on Board of Directors and District Chair of TEXPAC and was chairman of the TMA Committee on Professional Liability.
 He maintains close working relationships with the local U.S. Congressmen and Senators and Texas Representatives and has helped draft multiple pieces of legislation related to medical issues and has testified on several health care issues.
 Russ also served on Texas Medical Center Board of Directors and as President of the TMA Foundation.
 He has testified in the halls of Congress in Washington, D.C., and Texas to address excessive government red tape and regulations affecting the quality and accessibility of care.